Alejogb1/job-board/blog-data/why-does-a-colon-in-constructor-chaining-fail.md

 id: "why-does-a-colon-in-constructor-chaining-fail"
 ---

-, let's tackle this one.
+, one.
 I've seen my share of constructor mishaps over the years, and that colon in constructor chaining, or rather its _incorrect_ usage, always throws beginners for a loop.
 It’s understandable, though, since the syntax can be a bit deceptive if you're not fully aware of what's under the hood.

 The core issue isn’t that a colon _inherently_ fails in constructor chaining; it's that the colon, in many languages like C++ and others influenced by it, is part of a very specific initialization list syntax, and this list has very strict rules about _where_ it can appear and _what_ it can do.
 Thinking of the colon as just any part of general constructor "chaining" misses the point entirely.
 The colon's role is to initialize member variables _before_ the constructor's body executes.